AkhdanFirdaus/akhdanfirdaus.github.io/src/content/post/killers-of-the-flower-moon/index.md

 ## The Story
 This movie inspired from true history of dark American History.
 It tells about Ernest Burkhart, a veteran who try to get a life in his uncle's hometown that is belongs to Indian.
-He feel in love with Mollie, a local woman and his uncle, William Hale known to be wise and rich but actually greedy and wants to control her wealth and property.
+He feel in love with Mollie, an Indian rich woman but has health problems.
+And his uncle, William Hale known to be wise and rich but actually greedy and wants to control her wealth and property.
 Sounds like some Indonesian drama😂.

 I watch this movie without any context and very shocked with the duration of more than 3 hours 😭 Plus i watch it at 9.30pm!